Aging in Place: 10 Concepts of Universal Design You Should Consider

 10. Ground-level storage.
 Ground level storage makes it easier to access things whether they are used in everyday applications or only once in a while.
 Climbing and carrying things down from higher shelves poses a safety hazard, so why not make it easy and safe to access stored items?

-Universal design is a great practice for architects and contractors to adopt.
+Universal design is a great practice for San Diego architects and contractors to adopt.
 Making our private and public spaces equally accessible to all—young or old, tall or short, disabled or not—enables us to enjoy safety and independence in the world around us.